darkrenaissance/darkfi/doc/src/start-here.md

 which has support for Tor (and Nym waiting for
 [this feature request](https://github.com/nymtech/nym/issues/3610)).

-Every Monday at 16:00 CET in #dev we have our main project meeting.
+Every Monday at 15:00 UTC in #dev we have our main project meeting.

 See the guide on [darkirc](misc/darkirc/darkirc.md) for instructions on joining.